-After nine-plus years of dedicated yoga and experiencing first-hand the healing benefits to both her health and mind, Vivienne made the decision to dedicate the next stage of her life to sharing her love of yoga with others.
+After ten-plus years of dedicated yoga and experiencing first-hand the healing benefits to both her health and mind, Vivienne made the decision to dedicate the next stage of her life to sharing her love of yoga with others.
 “Yoga has enabled me to grow stronger mentally, emotionally and physically and become more flexible both on and off the mat.
 Yoga inspires me to live my life more truthfully and each moment more mindfully.”

 For Vivienne, yoga is all about quieting the mind, turning the focus inward, and becoming present.
 She is a compassionate teacher who encourages students to deepen their awareness and understanding of both their bodies and minds.
 She loves the idea of students coming ‘home’ to the studio and finding a familiar sequence each day, sufficient enough so that you get a gauge on how you feel but varied enough to keep you on your toes and continue learning.
 What we are doing in the room is also all about improving what happens to you off the mat.
 The poses keep the mind interested and focussed while on a deeper level knowing that the poses enable you to become more connected and in tune with your body and your mind.